 Symbols

-For fast and easy comprehension of the brand promise it is necessary to transfer it into certain symbols, which represent the promise to target groups (Burmann et al. 2017).
-Brand symbols are defined as “signs that refer to a brand and allow for identifying and communicating information about the brand” (Burmann et al. 2017, p.
+For fast and easy comprehension of the brand promise it is necessary to transfer it into certain symbols, which represent the promise for target groups (Burmann et al., 2017).
+Brand symbols are defined as “signs that refer to a brand and allow for identifying and communicating information about the brand” (Burmann et al., 2017, p.
 113).
-From an identity-based brand management perspective, brand symbols do not only represent brand names and logos, known as primary symbols, but also dimensions like for example the brand’s image and promise, known as secondary symbols (Burmann et al. 2017).
-A format of secondary symbols are slogans like the ‘Just Do It’ by Nike but can also be events like the ones by Red Bull or colors like the Pepsi blue.
-It is highly important for the brand management to keep brand-related symbols consistent across all consumer touchpoints.
-Researchers explain the process of how symbols transfer the brand promise with a special sender-receiver approach: The brand owner and sender communicate the promise of the brand with the motivation to positively influence the consumer and receiver perceptions by translation of the promise into clear secondary symbols.
-The receiver should get a combination of primary and secondary symbols as well as communication activities in a balanced way (Müller 2012).
+From an identity-based brand management perspective, brand symbols not only represent brand names and logos, known as primary symbols, but also dimensions like the brand’s image and promise, known as secondary symbols (Burmann et al., 2017).
+Secondary symbols can take the form of slogans like Nike’s command to “Just Do It” but they can also be events like the ones organized worldwide by Red Bull or colors like Pepsi blue.
+It is highly important for brand management to keep brand-related symbols consistent across all consumer touchpoints.
+Researchers have explained the process whereby symbols transfer the brand promise with a special sender-receiver approach: The brand owner and sender communicates the promise of the brand with the motivation to positively influence consumer and receiver perceptions by translating the promise into clear secondary symbols.
+The consumer should receive a combination of primary and secondary symbols as well as communication activities in a balanced way (Müller, 2012).

 Practical design implications for brand managers

-To manage the look of a brand, Kotler et al. (2021a, p.147) recommend brand managers to use the iconic 10 principles of good design by world-renown designer Dieter Rams:
+To manage the look of a brand, Kotler et al. (2021a, p.147) recommend that brand managers use the ten iconic principles of good design by world-renowned designer Dieter Rams:

 Innovative